taoo0316/GetGo-App-Reviews/README.md

 As we can see, there is a very high rate of response until Jan 2022.
 After that, the response rate seems to fluctuate a lot more, with a sharp dip in July to October of 2022.
 After that, the response rate has been steadily climbing up back again.

+It will be interesting to look into the periods of July-October of 2022 to understand better why the response rate is so low.

 7. Delving into specific reviews

 Beyond using data science to understand a problem, sometimes it is acutally helpful to look at specific customer feedback to get a better sense of the issue.